 Totally Spies: How a 2000s Cartoon Inspired a Generation of Women in Tech

-In the early 2000s, Totally Spies was not just another cartoon—it was a cultural moment.
-For many young girls at the time like myself, it was a show that redefined what it meant to be a woman, a girl, and even a spy.
-Alongside icons like Barbie™ becoming a CEO, the introduction of two female Power Rangers™, and the wave of girl power songs like The Cheetah Girls’ anthem, Totally Spies helped shape an entire generation to believe in their limitless potential.
-This wasn’t just a show about fighting villains and saving the day—it was about empowering young women to embrace their intelligence, their style, their global ambitions, and their femininity as strengths.
+In the early 2000s, Totally Spies was more than a cartoon—it was a cultural staple.
+For many young girls, myself included, it redefined what it meant to be a woman and a leader.
+Alongside other icons like Barbie™ as a CEO, the rise of female Power Rangers™, and the girl power anthem of The Cheetah Girls, Totally Spies inspired a generation to believe in their limitless potential.
+It wasn't just about action—it was about empowering young women to embrace their intelligence, style, global ambitions, and femininity as powerful assets.

 Girl Power Beyond the Surface